skg-if/ext-tmpl/data-model/index.md

 - A **OWL/RDF ontology** in the format of choice, e.g., `.ttl`, `.nt`, `.xml`, `.json` (potentially all of them, provided they are aligned);
 - An `.html` **documentation page** of the developed ontology.

 These files need to be placed as indicated [here](../structure).
-In this way, everything will be automatically wired-up in order to deliver your assets behind W3IDs.
+In this way, everything will be automatically wired-up in order to deliver behind W3IDs all the assets developed within this extension .
 For example:
 - This extension ontology, [https://w3id.org/skg-if/extension/tmpl/ontology.ttl](https://w3id.org/skg-if/extension/tmpl/ontology.ttl)
 - This extension documentation, [https://w3id.org/skg-if/extension/tmpl/ontology](https://w3id.org/skg-if/extension/tmpl/ontology)